emmajsadams/autocomplete-compare-web/README.md

 # compare-web

-A comparison of popular web frameworks by implementing an autocomplete
+A comparison of popular web frameworks by implementing an autocomplete component.